 Digital harassment is becoming increasingly prevalent and can range from a short, one line text message to sexually explicit videos or photographs.

 Today's technology allows for fast and easy delivery of these messages.
 A sexual harasser can easily use a cell phone, tablet, laptop, or desktop computer to get a message out in a matter of seconds.
+Considering that connected devised surround our day to day lives this type of harassment can be problematic for both adults at work or in the comfort of their own home.

 Sexual Workplace Emails